 Get out, get some fresh air, and explore nature's beauty!
 Climb mountains, cross streams, and discover breathtaking scenery on your next adventure.

 It had to do with how it felt to be in the wild.
 With what it was like to walk for miles with no reason other than to witness the accumulation of trees and meadows, mountains and deserts, streams and rocks, rivers and grasses, sunrises and sunsets.
 The experience was powerful and fundamental.
-It seemed to me that it had always felt like this to be a human in the wild, and as long as the wild existed it would always feel this way.”
+It seemed to me that it had always felt like this to be a human in the wild, and as long as the wild existed it would always feel this way.Cheryl Strayed

-There’s a lot we could have chosen to say about Take a Hike Day, but we feel this excerpt from Cheryl Strayed’s “Wild: From Lost to Fond on the Pacific Crest Trail” says it all just fine.
+There’s a lot that could be said about Take a Hike Day, but it seems that this excerpt from Cheryl Strayed’s book, Wild: From Lost to Found on the Pacific Crest Trail says it all just perfectly.

 History of Take A Hike Day

 Take a Hike Day was established by the American Hiking Society with the hope of encouraging individuals, groups of families and friends to get out into the wild and really get a taste of what it means to be away from it all again.
 Hiking is something that consistently helps to rebuild the human connection with nature, and also aids in maintaining healthy hearts and bodies as well.

 Hiking should not be an affair that a person rushes through.
 However, it should also not be a journey that a person goes through idly with very little sense of purpose.
 Instead, a person should listen to their heart and body: when restlessness strikes head out for the distant hills, and when weariness sets inlet the body rest and take in the environment.

 Take A Hike Day was created to remind everyone that humans are creatures of the wild as well as creatures of civilization, and sometimes it does that wild heart good to be taken home again and get out into the depths of nature.